samuelsneyd/samuelsneyd/README.md

 ## Hi there 👋

-I'm Samuel, a software engineer in Australia, originally from New Zealand.
+I'm Samuel, a software engineer and AWS solutions architect based in Australia, originally from New Zealand.

 Pronouns: he/him.